wooden balance bike

 Add a cute basket to a balance bike for transporting favorite toys or any other items that a toddler might find necessary to bring along.

-A bike stand can keep bikes organized and makes it easy for kids to put their bikes away when finished riding.
+A bike stand can keep bikes organized and make it easy for kids to put their bikes away when finished riding.

 Size, size, size!
 You want to make sure that your kids truly can fit on the bike and that there is room to grow.
 Measure your child’s inseam and compare that with seat heights.
 You don’t want to end up with a too-small bike because it will make it difficult for kids to lift their feet off the ground and practice balancing.
-A bike that is too big, on the other hand, will lead to them falling over.
+A bike that is too big, on the other hand, will cause them to fall over.

 Bike Safety